 Completing an ESPD

 The ESPD document can seem difficult to complete, but it is mainly a compliance task, and your narrative responses and pricing elements are the heart of your tender submission.
-We have completed hundreds of ESPD and tender documents and can provide advice, support and writing services to help you to complete the European Single Procurement Document and successfully bid for contracts.
+We have completed hundreds of ESPD and tender documents and can provide advice, support and writing services to help you to complete the European Single Procurement Document, and supporting documents, to successfully bid for contracts.

 Contact our team at our Glasgow office today for more information on our ESPD service.